AzerPUG/DruidOnly-Raids/README.md

 - All gear Gemmed, where possible.
 (Sockets filled, not the Venari upgrade).

 ### Experience.
-We will not be explaining every litle detail of every single boss.
-But we also do not want you to be raiding on your Druid for the first time.
+We will not be explaining every litle detail of every single boss and thus we do not want you to be raiding on your Druid for the first time.
 To make sure everyone has at least some what an idea what they are doing, we expect every one to be 10/10NM on their Druid, before the Druid Only Raid!
 However, do not fear, AzerPUG has your back!
 Every Tuesday, from 19:00 - 22:00 Server Time, we do a Normal Teaching Raid.
 You can join this with a priority spot if you need to get those bosses down for the event.
 Although we never promise how much we can kill, we more often kill 10/10NM + 1/10HC, then anything less.

 ### Talents.
 We are fans of 'let people play what they want', but also of 'efficiency' and 'minmaxing'.
 To make sure we optimize at least a lot of passives, we have a few enforced talents.
 - Renewal.
-The 'Oh Shit' button your healers do not have, on a 90s CoolDown.
+The 'Oh Shit' button your healers will not have, on a 90s CoolDown.
 (Restoration / Balance / Feral).
 - Restoration Affinity.
 Ysera's Gift all the way, but also the ability to help out healing when needed.
 (Guardian, Balance, Feral).
 - Guardian Affinity.
 Since we can not choose RestoAff as Resto, we will go with Damage Reduction, plus several extra tanks when needed!
 (Restoration).
 - Heart of the Wild.
 Making your Affinity choice stronger gives us all the things we want, but stronger!
 (Restoration / Guardian / Balance / Feral).